ChrisTitusTech/linutil/docs/content/userguide/walkthrough.md

 ## Security

 - **FirewallD Firewall Baselines (CTT)**: Configure FirewallD with CTT's recommended baseline rules for improved system security.
 For more information visit: https://christitus.com/linux-security-mistakes
+- **Lynis Security Audit**: Install Lynis when needed, run an elevated system security audit with live results, then optionally remove Lynis.
 - **UFW Firewall Baselines (CTT)**: Developed to ease iptables firewall configuration, UFW provides a user friendly way to create an IPv4 or IPv6 host-based firewall.
 This command installs UFW and configures UFW based on CTT's recommended rules.
 For more information visit: https://christitus.com/linux-security-mistakes

 ## System Setup